 Sponsored by in4mation insights

-Stuart Schwartz is Managing Director of Client Growth at in4mation insights.
-For over 25 years, he is proud to have created value for clients in media effectiveness and analytics.
+Stuart Schwartz is Managing Director, Client Growth.
+For over 25 years he is proud to have created value for clients in media effectiveness and analytics.